-There are two distinct routes to Pitchoff's beautiful ridge, simply called the West Trail and the East Trail.
+There are two distinct routes to reach Pitchoff's beautiful ridge, simply called the West Trail and the East Trail.
 The more popular West Trail reaches the high point much faster and is the route to an Adirondack favorite, the Balanced Rocks.

 To do the entire traverse, arrange for a second car at the East Trail parking area.
 Do not attempt to walk back along Route 73, as the shoulder is narrow and traffic along this stretch is quite busy, especially in summer.
 Also note that parking for the west trailhead is the same as for the popular Cascade Mountain trail.
-These means hikers might have to park a ways from the trail and walk several several hundred yards to reach the trailhead.
+This means hikers might have to park a ways from the trail and walk several hundred yards to reach the trailhead.

 After a slight descent, there is a nice view through the canopy of the Balanced Rocks above.
-After passing through a low area that's usually muddy (please stay on the trail by walking through the mud.
-This will avoid widening the trail and damaging the surrounding vegetation.) the trail swings up and left.
+After passing through a low area that's usually muddy, (please stay on the trail by walking through the mud; this will avoid widening the trail and damaging the surrounding vegetation.) the trail swings up and left.
 It crosses the base of an old slide and continues steeply up, circumnavigating the ledges below Balanced Rocks.
 Be aware that there are a couple of well-worn herd paths in this area.
 For safety, do your best to stay on the marked trail by bearing left at these junctions.
 A steep climb over rocky and eroded terrain ends at the three-way junction with the 0.1 mile spur trail to Balanced Rocks.
 Turn right to reach the rocks, turn left to continue to the summit in another half mile.

 Turn left and continue to the summit of Pitchoff at 3,500 feet, 2 miles from the trailhead.
 There are no views from the summit, but a handy boulder offers a nice place to relax.
 From here the hike is a ridge walk that leads to several rocky outcrops and a number of smaller summit knobs.
 The views are frequent and all are worth the walk.

 The rocky north summit is reached at 3.8 miles — it's mostly open and sits at 3,323 feet in elevation.
-After passing over the final summit the trail begins a steep, 1,400 foot descent to the east trailhead.
+After passing over the final summit in the ridge, the trail begins a steep, 1,400-foot descent to the east trailhead.
 Along the way, the path goes through an eroded gully and crosses a stream several times before leveling off as it approaches Route 73.